 Now, think about what you’re looking for in a dog.

 - Do you prefer large dogs or small dogs?
-Note: Contrary to popular belief, your living situation doesn’t necessarily have to dictate this answer.
-Even apartment dwellers can easily share their home with some breeds of larger dogs.
-As long as the dog’s exercise needs are being met (through long walks, trips to the dog run, and activity sessions), the dog’s living area doesn’t necessarily have to be a certain size.
+Contrary to popular belief, your living situation doesn’t necessarily have to dictate this answer.
+Even apartment dwellers can easily share their home with some larger dog breeds.
+As long as the dog’s exercise needs are met (through long walks, trips to the dog run, and activity sessions), the dog’s living area doesn’t necessarily have to be a certain size.

 - How much time can you commit to grooming a dog (and how concerned are you about shedding)?
 Also, do you have allergies?

-- Are you looking for a dog for a specific activity (such as hiking, agility, running)?
+- Are you looking for a dog for a specific activity (such as hiking, agility, or running)?

 Once you’ve answered these and the above questions, you should be able to narrow down your choices significantly.
 For instance, if you are looking for a dog that matches your very active lifestyle and are interested in trying agility, you might select a Border Collie.
 If you prefer a smaller breed but have the same interests, you might instead go for a Papillon.
 And if you want a family-friendly dog that needs moderate exercise and little grooming (but you don’t mind shedding), you may want a Labrador Retriever.
 Use the AKC’s “Find a Match” feature for help selecting a breed.

 After you get an idea of what breed of dog you may be looking for, learn everything you can about that type of dog.
-By purchasing a puppy from a responsible breeder, you’ll have a bit of predictability in temperament, size, and grooming needs, so although each dog is different, this information can be valuable in making the best determination if a breed is right for your lifestyle and needs.
+By purchasing a puppy from a responsible breeder, you’ll have a bit of predictability in temperament, size, and grooming needs.
+Although each dog is different, this information can be valuable in making the best determination if a breed is right for your lifestyle and needs.
 Here are just a few ways you can learn about individual breeds:

 - On the American Kennel Club website.
-By reading the breed pages of each breed, you can learn about a dog’s history, personality, grooming and exercise needs, and more.
-Follow the AKC on Facebook to see featured breeds of the day and learn more about each breed by the people who know and love them best.
+By reading the breed pages for each breed, you can learn about a dog’s history, personality, grooming and exercise needs, and more.
+Follow the AKC on Facebook to see featured breeds of the day and learn more about each breed from the people who know and love them best.

 - Through the breed clubs.
 Each breed has an AKC-affiliated club, made up of breeders and fanciers who have years of experience in a particular dog breed.
-Many clubs offer information on the dog’s personality on their website, but if you need more information, club members’ contact information is easily available, and members are always willing to answer questions about the breed they are so passionate about.
-Visit the breed page on AKC.org for link to that breed’s club page.
+Many clubs offer information on the dog breed’s personality on their website.
+But if you need more information, club members’ contact information is easily available, and members are always willing to answer questions about the breed they are so passionate about.
+The AKC breed pages will also have links to the breed’s club page.

 - At a dog show.
 Watching a dog show on television will provide you with a wealth of information on a dog, but it’s even better if you can make it out to one in person.
 Visit the AKC’s events page to find upcoming dog shows in your area.
-To learn about a specific breed, we’d recommend a conformation show, but if you are looking for a breed in a particular sport (like agility), watching a competition might give you a good idea of what to look for.
+To learn about a specific breed, go to a Conformation show, but if you are looking for a breed in a particular sport (like Agility), watching a competition might give you a good idea of what to look for.
 Just remember that no matter what type of show you’re watching, it’s best to wait until the competitors have finished in the ring before asking them for advice, and never pet a show dog without asking first.

 - In the AKC New Complete Dog Book.
-All of the nearly 200 AKC-recognized breeds have a dedicated section in this 912-page hardcover book, complete with full-color photos, information on grooming and exercise, breed histories, and more.
+Nearly all of the 200 AKC-recognized breeds have a dedicated section in this 992-page hardcover book.
+“The New Complete Dog Book: Official Breed Standards and Profiles for Over 200 Breeds” is coined “American Kennel Club’s Bible of Dogs,” complete with full-color photos, information on grooming and exercise, breed histories, and more.

-Once you’ve found your breeder, talk openly about your expectations in a dog.
-Your breeder will have experience in predicting a dog’s temperament and can help you pick the best from the litter for your needs.
-Also, the breeder will give you advice on socializing and training your puppy as well as his training and exercise needs to ensure that your grown dog is exactly what you had hoped for in a family pet.
+Once you’ve found your breeder, talk openly with them about your expectations for a dog.
+Your breeder will have experience in predicting a dog’s temperament and can help you pick the best one from the litter for your needs.
+Also, the breeder will give you advice on socializing and training your puppy, as well as their exercise needs, to ensure that your grown dog is exactly what you had hoped for in a family pet.

 One of the biggest benefits of responsibly bred dogs is that they are predictable.
 While many families, especially those with children, prefer to purchase a purebred puppy from a reputable breeder who has health- and temperament-tested their dogs, some prospective dog owners may decide an older dog is the best fit.
-When picking an older dog, it’s still important to consider your lifestyle and your expectations in a pet as outlined above and discuss these factors with the dog’s organization.
+When picking an older dog, it’s still important to consider your lifestyle and your expectations of a pet as outlined above, then discussing these factors with the dog’s organization.

 The first step in deciding if you want to rescue a dog is to consider your circumstances.
 What kind of dog are you looking for?
 Will your dog be around children?
 How much time/money do you have to dedicate to training and medical expenses?

-Mixed breeds can be less predictable in terms of temperament, but by spending time visiting with the dog or speaking with the organization’s employees (or foster family), you can get a fairly reliable sense of how well the dog will fit into your home.
+Mixed-breed dogs can be less predictable in terms of temperament, but by spending time visiting with the dog or speaking with the organization’s employees or those fostering the dog, you can get a better sense of how well the dog will fit into your home.